iampennyli/LPDB/README.md

 # LPDB
-the simple and easy database orm tools for ios
+The Simple ORM Database tools for iOS